 The Sidney family as key figures in the English literary Renaissance are the object of study for an international research community, and my long term engagement with Penshurst has included a recent contribution to the Ashgate Research Companion to the Sidneys, vol. I. My chapter discusses the means and motivations for remodelling the great medieval house of Penshurst Place and the cutting-edge nature of their London town house that gave its name to Leicester Square in the 1630s.
 There is a brilliant review of both volumes here http://www.english.cam.ac.uk/spenseronline/review/item/46.2.9/

 My interest in critical heritage studies is currently expressed through my Co-Investigator role within the AHRC project Empowering Design Practices: historic places of worship as catalysts for connecting communities.
 This is a five-year research project exploring historic places of worship and their potential as community resources.
 It is led by Theo Zamenopoulous, as Principal Investigator, and Katerina Alexiou, Co-Investigator, from the Design Group in the Faculty of Maths, Computing and Technology, with Elizabeth Mckellor and myself as Co-Investigators from the Arts Faculty.
 The project includes the following partners: The Open University, Historic England (previously English Heritage), the Historic Religious Buildings Alliance, Heritage Lottery Fund and The Glass-House Community Led Design (see here for more information).
-We have recently recruited a PhD candidate to investigate the role of the architectural profession and its engagement with historic places of worship from 1945.
+Matthew Steele, our PhD candidate, has just completed his project on the role of the architectural profession and its engagement with historic places of worship from 1945.

 I am willing to supervise research students on aspects of seventeenth and eighteenth-century British architectural history, landscape history, and book history, as well as British heritage topics touching on the historic environment, interpretation and sustainability.
-My current research students are very diverse, and cover material and visual culture objects from police files, railway carriages to Facist era Italian design, via historic places of worship.
+My research students are very diverse, and cover material and visual culture objects from police files, railway carriages, inter-war housing for women, with completed topics on Facist era Italian design, via historic places of worship.

 View my Flickr gallery curated as part of my conference paper presented at Re-appraising the Neo-Georgian 1880-1970, An International Conference organised by the Paul Mellon Centre for Studies in British Art, English Heritage, The Open University and the Twentieth Century Society, 6-7 May 2011: Neo-Georgian London <http://flic.kr/y/gMfURZ>